therealcybersecpro/get-started-with-ai-chat/README.md

 • AI model and RAG configuration
 • Embedding file upload
 • Testing and debugging your application

-## Other Features
-Once you have the web app working, you are encouraged to try one of the following:

 - **[Tracing and Monitoring](./docs/other_features.md#tracing-and-monitoring)** - View console logs in Azure portal and App Insights tracing in Azure AI Foundry for debugging and performance monitoring.